Projects

 From Blog

-The Single-cell Pediatric Cancer Atlas (ScPCA) Portal project began in 2019 when Alex’s Lemonade Stand Foundation (ALSF) funded 10 awards for single-cell profiling of pediatric cancer samples.
+The Single-cell Pediatric Cancer Atlas (ScPCA) project began in 2019 when Alex’s Lemonade Stand Foundation (ALSF) funded 10 awards for single-cell profiling of pediatric cancer samples.
 The goal was to produce an atlas of gene expression profiles for a variety of childhood cancer types from different organ sites.

 MultiPLIER is a machine learning approach that brings big data to bear on rare diseases.
 It’s also an example of the scientific approach and ethos of the CCDL, and the publication is a great opportunity to share how the CCDL is developing new technologies to accelerate research into cures for childhood cancers!